 Welcome to Timeseria reference documentation!

-Examples are provided in the Timeseria-notebooks repository, and a Docker image ready to be played with is available on Docker Hub.
+This is the reference documentations.
+To get started more gently, you can have a look at the quickstart or welcome notebooks.
+Usage examples are provided in the Timeseria-notebooks repository, and a Docker image ready to be played with is available on Docker Hub.

 Main modules and submodules